 I love it and I look forward to adding it to my anime movie collection.
-It’s worth every penny to me and I can’t wait to see how this movie trilogy ends in the final anime film Fate/Stay Night: Heavens Feel III: Spring Son (2020).
+It’s worth every penny to me and I have reviewed the final film in the Heavens Feel movie trilogy, Fate/Stay Night: Heavens Feel III: Spring Song (2020).

 © 2019 ReViewMeMedia